billillib/bigquery_etl/README.md

-# bigquery_etl
+# Readme

-Pulling data from bigquery.
+This is the readme.